JoshuaAdams7/JoshuaAdams7.github.io/az500/network_security_groups/network_security_groups.md

 # Adding an Inbound NSG Rule for Web (Port 80) Traffic

-Next, we need to...
+Next, we need to configure an inbound NSG rule, allwoing us to connect to the web server via port 80.

+* Go to portal.azure.com.
-Go to portal.azure.com > navigate back to the VM > make a note of the VM’s private IP address under Network settings.
+* Navigate back to the VM.
+* Make a note of the VM’s private IP address under Network settings.

 ![Resource Group](./resource_group.png)

-Click on Create port rule > click on Inbound port rule > select service tag as the Source > select Internet the Source service tag > enter * for the Source port range > select IP Addresses as the Destination > enter the private IP address of the VM > select Custom for Service > enter 80 for Destination port range > select TCP for Protocol > select Allow for the Action > enter a priority number > enter a name for the rule > click on Add.
+* Click on Create port rule.
+* Click on Inbound port rule.
+* Select service tag as the Source.
+* Select Internet the Source service tag.
+* Enter * for the Source port range.
+* Select IP Addresses as the Destination.
+* Enter the private IP address of the VM.
+* Select Custom for Service.
+* Enter 80 for Destination port range.
+* Select TCP for Protocol.
+* Select Allow for the Action.
+* Enter a priority number.
+* Enter a name for the rule.
+* Click on Add.

 ![Resource Group](./resource_group.png)